janning/altlearning/materials.md

 - Monopoly: The Fast-Dealing Property Trading Game by Parker Brothers
 - Walkin' on Wall Street by Schoolhouse Rock!
 (Stock exchange)

+More Economics & Finance:
+- Debt: The First 5,000 Years by David Graeber
+- The Cashflow Quadrant by Robert Kiyosaki

+World History and World Geography through Anthropology:
+- Why the West Rules--For Now by Ian Morris

+US History:
+- The Creature from Jekyll Island by George Edward Griffin

-Intro to Politics:
+Politics:
 - Moral Politics by George Lakoff

-Intro to World History and World Geography through Anthropology:
+Communications:
-- Why the West Rules--For Now by Ian Morris
+- Never Split the Difference by Chris Voss